 The investment adviser generally makes investment decisions based on publicly available information, but may rely on non-public information if necessary.
 Borrowers may offer to provide lenders with material, non-public information regarding a specific loan or the borrower in general.
 The investment adviser generally chooses not to receive this information.
 As a result, the investment adviser may be at a disadvantage compared to other investors that may receive such information.
 The investment adviser's decision not to receive material, non-public information may impact the investment adviser's ability to assess a borrower's requests for amendments or waivers of provisions in the loan agreement.
 However, the investment adviser may on a case-by-case basis decide to receive such information when it deems prudent.
-In these situations the investment adviser may be restricted from trading the loan or buying or selling other debt and equity securities of the borrower while it is in possession of such material, non-public information, even if such loan or other security is declining in value.
+In these situations the investment adviser may on a case-by-case basis decide to receive such information when it deems prudent.
+In these situations the investment adviser may on a cuse-by-case basis decide to receive so the borrower while it is in possession of such material, non-public information, even if such loan or other security is declining in value.